Where U.S. coronavirus cases are on the rise

 (Reuters) - Twenty U.S. states reported an increase in new cases of COVID-19 for the week ended May 24, up from 13 states in the prior week, as the death toll from the novel coronavirus approaches 100,000, according to a Reuters analysis.

-South Carolina had the biggest weekly increase at 42%.
-Alabama’s new cases rose 28% from the previous week, Missouri’s rose 27% and North Carolina’s rose 26%, according to the analysis of data from The COVID Tracking Project, a volunteer-run effort to track the outbreak.
+Alabama had the biggest weekly increase at 28%, Missouri’s new cases rose 27% and North Carolina’s rose 26%, according to the analysis of data from The COVID Tracking Project, a volunteer-run effort to track the outbreak.

 New cases in Georgia, one of the first states to reopen, rose 21% after two weeks of declines.
-(Open tmsnrt.rs/2WTOZDR in an external browser for a Reuters interactive)
+The state attributed the increase to a backlog of test results and more testing.

 Nationally, new cases of COVID-19 fell 0.8% for the week ended May 24, compared with a decline of 8% in the prior week.
 All 50 states have now at least partially reopened, raising fears among some health officials of a second wave of outbreaks.
 The increase in cases could also be due to more testing.